ALOHA from O'ahu

 ---Kawaiaha'o Church---

-Kawaiaha'o Church was commissioned by the regency of Ka'ahumanu during the reigns of Kamehameha II and Kamehameha III.
-Designed by Rev. Hiram Bingham in the New England style of the Hawaiian missionaries, it was constructed between 1836 and 1842 of some 14,000 thousand-pound slabs of coral rock quarried from an offshore reef on the southern coast of O'ahu.
-Hawaiian divers with hand tools dived 3 to 6 meters below sea-level to chisel out each coral block, which had then to be transported from the reef and onto shore by canoe.
+The current Kawaiaha'o Church building was commissioned by the regency of Ka'ahumanu during the reigns of Kamehameha II and Kamehameha III.
+Designed by Reverend Hiram Bingham in the New England style, it was constructed between 1839 and 1842 from about 14,000 coral blocks, each weighing a ton, mined from an offshore reef on the west side of O'ahu.
+Hawaiian divers with hand tools dived 3 to 6 meters below sea-level to chisel out each coral block, which was then transported from the reef and onto shore by canoes.

 Kawaiaha'o Church was frequented by the chiefs of the Hawaiian Islands as well as the members of the reigning Kamehameha Dynasty and Kalakaua Dynasty.
-The upper gallery of the church is adorned with 21 portraits of Hawaiian royalty (Ali'i).
-King Lunalilo, the first elected monarch of Hawai'i, who preferred to be buried in a church cemetery rather than the Royal Mausoleum, is buried in the courtyard.
+The upper gallery of the church is adorned with 21 portraits of Ali'i (Hawaiian royalty).
+King Lunalilo, the first elected monarch of Hawai'i, is buried in the courtyard since he preferred to be laid to rest in a church cemetery rather than within the Royal Mausoleum.

 You DO NOT need to enter the Church grounds to locate the cache.